KubaPro010/fm95/README.md

 ## FM95 Calibration

 FM95 features a calibration mode `-V` which instead of outputing the MPX just outputs a 400 hz tone, use that tone to match the deviation on your transmitter

+## Usage of other projects

+The apps use inih by Ben Hoyt.